BDC Hamburger Icon

 Keep your knowledge of accounting standards up to date.

-Although you probably have already learned about GAAP (generally accepted accounting principles), what you may not know is how these principles have been updated since you originally learned them.
-To keep up to date, professional accountants can participate in continuing education through industry organizations such as the Institute of Internal Auditors (IIA), the Corporate Finance Institute (CFI), Financial Executives International (FEI) and the National Association of Black Accountants (NABA).
+If you took accounting courses in college, you know about generally accepted accounting principles.
+These principles, however, may have been updated since you originally learned them.
+To keep up to date, professional accountants can participate in continuing education through industry organizations such as the Institute of Internal Auditors, the Corporate Finance Institute, Financial Executives International and the National Association of Black Accountants.
 Organizations like Thomson Reuters also offer online courses, webinars, seminars and conferences.

 In the past few years, accounting rules for revenue recognition, lease accounting and financial instruments, among others, have changed.